Table of Contents

 In winter, when the weather was cooler, more tourists used to visit Luxor, and the Ghawazee used to perform in folkloric dance shows on land and on boats on the Nile.

 However, Nearing (2012b, para.
 22) reports that, in the 1990s, ‘extremist members of the munathamat, the irhabiyyin, or “terrorists,” had attacked “godless foreign tourists”’, which might have started scaring tourists off, thus reducing the opportunities for Ghawazee to perform.

-Moreover, the local Ghawazee had seen increasing competition from dancers based in Cairo, who travelled south during the tourist season.
+Moreover, the local Ghawazee had seen increasing competition from dancers based in Cairo, who traveled south during the tourist season.

 Finally, Nearing (2012b) argues that technology has impacted negatively on the Ghawazee trade, as it is cheaper to buy a videotape and watch it, rather than paying to see a live performance.

 At the same time, she states that television has become a more attractive option for ‘the impoverished children of teeming cities, raised on American television soap operas and cut off from their own cultural heritage’ (2012b, para.
 11).

 Cultural Production and the Ghawazee

 All the reasons listed above are examples of how a field of cultural production, such as the dance of the Ghawazee, is heavily influenced by the power struggles for capital that happen in other fields of society and by changes in taste.

 Moreover, technology can be an allocative resource for those people who can now watch a show on television (who could not otherwise afford to see a live performance), but a threat against the survival of a living tradition.